matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Note the lack of the ``api`` segment.
 This is for consistency between other home server path prefixes.

+Terminology:
+ - ``Chunk token`` : An opaque string which can be used to return another chunk of results.
+For example, the initial sync API and scrollback/contextual windowing APIs.
+If the total size of the data set is unknown, it should return a chunk token to navigate it.
+ - ``Filter token`` : An opaque string representing the inputs originally given to the filter API.
+ - ``Pagination token`` : An opaque string used for pagination requests.
+For example, the published room list API.
+The size of the data set is known (e.g. because a snapshot of it was taken) and you can do "Page X of Y" style navigation.

 Filter API ``[ONGOING]``
 ------------------------